Cheyenne: Northern Cheyenne Indian Reservation

 The Cheyenne who traveled to Fort Keogh (present-day Miles City, Montana), including Little Wolf, settled near the fort.
 Many of the Cheyenne worked with the army as scouts.
 The Cheyenne scouts were pivotal in helping the Army find Chief Joseph and his band of Nez Percé in northern Montana.
 Fort Keogh became a staging and gathering point for the Northern Cheyenne.
 Many families began to migrate south to the Tongue River watershed area, where they established homesteads.

 The US established the Tongue River Indian Reservation, now named the Northern Cheyenne Indian Reservation, of 371200 acre by the executive order of President Chester A. Arthur November 16, 1884.
 It excluded Cheyenne who had homesteaded further east near the Tongue River.
 The western boundary is the Crow Indian Reservation.
 On March 19, 1900, President William McKinley extended the reservation to the west bank of the Tongue River, making a total of 444157 acre.
 Those who had homesteaded east of the Tongue River were relocated to the west of the river.

 The Northern Cheyenne, who were sharing the Lakota land at Pine Ridge Indian Reservation were finally allowed to return to the Tongue River on their own reservation.
 Along with the Lakota and Apache, the Cheyenne were the last nations to be overpowered and forced on reservations.
 (The Seminole tribe of Florida never made a treaty with the US government.)

 The Northern Cheyenne were given the right to remain in the north, near the Black Hills, land which they consider sacred.
 The Cheyenne also managed to retain their culture, religion and language.
 Today, the Northern Cheyenne Nation is one of the few American Indian nations to have control over the majority of its land base, currently 98%.

 Culture

 Over the past 400 years, the Cheyenne have changed their lifestyles.
 In the 16th century, they lived in the regions near the Great Lakes.
 They farmed corn, squash, and beans, and harvested wild rice like other indigenous peoples of the Northeastern Woodlands.
 They migrated west in the 18th century and hunted bison on the Great Plains.
 By the mid-19th century, the US forced them onto reservations.

 The traditional Cheyenne government system is a politically unified system.
 The central traditional government system of the Cheyenne is the Arrow Keeper, followed by the Council of Forty-Four.
-Early in Cheyenne history, three related tribes, known as the Heviqsnipahis, the Só'taeo'o and the Masikota, unified themselves to form the Tsé-tsêhéstâhese or the "Like Hearted People" who are known today as the "Cheyenne".
+Early in Cheyenne history, three related tribes, known as the Heviqsnipahis, the Só'taeo'o and the Masikota, unified themselves to form the Tsétsėhéstȧhese or the "Like Hearted People" who are known today as the "Cheyenne".
 The unified tribe then divided themselves into ten principal bands: